DONALD MACDONALD

 Tower Height – 746′

 Visual simulations and aesthetic analysis were conducted for each of the feasible alternatives.
 The design also had to satisfy Section 106 of the National Historic Preservation Act and applicable state requirements regarding projects that impact historic resources.
-Donald MacDonald Architects also conducted detailed research and analysis of precedent projects installed in locations around the world.
+DMD also conducted detailed research and analysis of precedent projects installed in locations around the world.
 This included research and interviews from mental health experts that specialize in suicide prevention.